 When you improve your diet for eczema, the benefits don’t stop there.
 Many plant-based, antioxidant-rich diets that improve the symptoms of eczema can also help manage other, unrelated disorders such as:

 To reap the benefits of proper nutrition, experiment (within reason) with the foods you eat.
 You may try implementing an egg-free diet, gluten-free diet, or a Mediterranean diet, and pay close attention to the way your body responds, either negatively or positively.

 Take control of your dandruff

-If you’re struggling with eczema-related dandruff, dietary adjustments are just one of the changes you can make.
+If you’re struggling with eczema-related dandruff and itchy skin, dietary adjustments are just one of the changes you can make.
 And the good news?
 Jupiter's dandruff care products provide an effective treatment to help kick those pesky flakes to the curb, formulated with effective, clean ingredients.

 Jupiter’s Balancing Shampoo and Restoring Serum are formulated with Zinc Pyrithione - a proven dandruff-fighting active ingredient.
 They will help cleanse your scalp and eliminate flakes.
 And if that’s not enough, we ship them right to your door.
 Learn more about Jupiter.

 Your scalp savior outside of the shower.
 Our Restoring Serum is best for those with oily scalps, more severe flaking or wash their hair less frequently.
 Apply this medicated leave-in (active ingredient Zinc Pyrithione) directly to the scalp in between washes to relieve and control itching, flaking, and redness.

 The information contained in this article is for informational purposes only and does not constitute medical advice, nor is it a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician with any questions you may have about the information contained herein, as well as the risks or benefits of any treatment.